Coyote Central

 About

-Coyote Central offers creative classes where students work in woodshop, glass flameworking, and video game production.
-In these classes, students access specialized mediums and professional equipment that is typically reserved for adults.
-The program includes public art opportunities for young people.
+Coyote Central offers creative classes where students can work in areas such as woodshop, glass flameworking, and video game production.
+Classes use specialized mediums and professional equipment that is typically reserved for adults.
+Students build projects that are designed by and for themselves in these hands-on workshops.

-Family testimonials describe students who struggle in school and feel chastised for presumed shortcomings, and at Coyote they feel celebrated for their strengths.
-One family shares that their student struggled with social emotional and behavioral norms when entering middle school, and Coyote teamed up with parents and classroom teachers to make a support plan that included challenging the student rather than using a punitive approach.
-Another family reports that their student struggled to find success in other programs accommodating different learning needs, and that Coyote works to determine her individual needs and helps create a community in which she can be herself and thrive; she returns multiple times every year.
-A family also states that their student feels they can not only be 100% who they are at Coyote, but that they will also be embraced because of it.
+Parent and caregiver feedback describes students who struggle in school and feel chastised for presumed shortcomings, and at Coyote Central they feel celebrated for their strengths.
+One caregiver reports that when their student struggled with social emotional and behavioral norms when entering middle school, Coyote Central teamed up with parents and classroom teachers to make a support plan that included challenging the student rather than using a punitive approach.
+Another caregiver notes that their student struggled to find success in other programs accommodating different learning needs, while Coyote Central works to determine her individual needs and helps create a community in which she can be herself and thrive, and she returns multiple times every year.
+Caregivers also report that their student feels they can not only be 100% who they are at Coyote Central, but that they will also be embraced because of it.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.